I knew John Thawley longer than I have known my youngest brother; we were friends for 54 years.

 John was always a serious enthusiast of photography.
 In the 1970s he built a small studio in his basement to take portrait shots.
 Of course he spent a small fortune on the camera, lenses, lighting, light meter, backdrops, and god knows what else.
 I remember him saying, “If it turns out bad it will be because of me, not because I skimped on the equipment.”
 A visit to John’s house in those days always included a visit to his studio for several portrait shots and an in-depth explanation of each piece of his photography equipment.
 He loved his gadgets and things.

-In the 1990s’ we were managing the web sites for five speedways owned by Penske Motorsports.
+In the 1990s’ he was managing the web sites for five speedways owned by Penske Motorsports.
 They wanted the web sites to feature event photos of people and activities taking place on race weekends.
 So, John was off to the races equipped with digital camera in hand.

 As with everything in his life, he took this on with enthusiasm, commitment and became a great, well known professional – sublime photographer.